 6. The Language Centre is solely responsible for determining exemption from its courses.

 - G.C.E.
-O Level English Language at least B
+O Level English Language minimum grade B

 - IELTS: at least 6.5